 \section{Introduction}

 The study of non-Hermitian many-body systems has emerged as a new paradigm to describe open or dissipative systems with gain and loss.
-Non-Hermitian systems uncover a rich phenomenology, describing unique effects, e.g., non-Hermitian skin effect, generalized topological phases, measurement-induced phase transitions~\cite{Okuma20,Yao_2018,Rudner_2009,Hu_2011,Esaki_2011,Gong_2018,Schomerus_13,Ashida2020,moiseyev_2011,Skinner_2019,Zabalo_2022,Potter_2021}, which are not possible in Hermitian systems.
-This growing interest in non-Hermitian systems is also motivated by advancement in controlled experimental techniques, which allow probing non-Hermitian systems in several contexts, ranging from photonic to topological phases of matter~\cite{Ashida2020,Guo2009,Ruter2010,Bertoldi2017,Esslinger2019,Zhen2015,Weimann2017,RevModPhys_Flore_21}.
+Non-Hermitian systems uncover a rich phenomenology, describing unique effects, e.g., non-Hermitian skin effect, generalized topological phases, measurement-induced phase transitions~\cite{Slager2020boundary,Okuma20,Yao_2018,Rudner_2009,Hu_2011,Esaki_2011,Gong_2018,Schomerus_13,Ashida2020,moiseyev_2011,Skinner_2019,Zabalo_2022,Potter_2021, Feinberg_1999,Molinari_2009,Huang_2020,Ryu_2021} which are not possible in Hermitian systems.
+This growing interest in non-Hermitian systems is also motivated by advancement in controlled experimental techniques, which allow probing non-Hermitian systems in several contexts, ranging from photonic~\cite{Gonzalo2013quantum,Maximo2015spatial,celardo2017localization,Cottier2019microscopic,Maximo2019Anderson} to topological phases of matter~\cite{Ashida2020,Guo2009,Ruter2010,Bertoldi2017,Esslinger2019,Zhen2015,Weimann2017,RevModPhys_Flore_21}.

 Anderson localization (AL) is a milestone of condensed matter physics and describes the localization of non-interacting particles subjects to strong quench disorder~\cite{Anderson1958,Evers2008Anderson}.
-AL has been extended and extensively studied in non-Hermitian systems.
-These studies pointed out that non-Hermitian terms favor delocalization in the systems, as they suppress interference effects, which are crucial for AL. For instance, Hatano and Nelson in Ref.~\onlinecite{Hatano_96} showed that even in one dimension, where all the eigenstates exponentially localize for any amount of disorder, undergoes a metal-insulator transition if the system is subject to an imaginary vector potential.
+AL has been extended and extensively studied in non-Hermitian systems, both in terms of eigenstates~\cite{Hatano_96} and eigenvalue statistics (see,e.g.,~\cite{Shukla_2001_non-Herm,Garcia_2002_non-Herm,Bohigas_2013_non-Herm}).
+These studies pointed out that non-Hermitian terms favor delocalization in the systems, as they suppress interference effects, which are crucial for AL. For instance, Hatano and Nelson in their seminar work Ref.~\cite{Hatano_96} showed that even in one dimension, where all the eigenstates exponentially localize for any amount of disorder, undergoes a metal-insulator transition if the system is subject to an imaginary vector potential.

 Furthermore, the stability of disorder-induced localization in interacting quantum systems~\cite{Basko06,Pal2010, oganesyan2007localization,gornyi2005interacting} has been recently investigated with respect to non-Hermiticity~\cite{Ueda_2019} and shown to be stable.
 The generalization of AL to the interacting case, dubbed as many-body localization (MBL)~\cite{Nandkishore_2015,Abanin_2019,ALET2018498}, has emerged as the paradigm of ergodicity-breaking in quantum many-body systems.
 At strong disorder, the system is in the MBL phase and described by an extensive number of conserved quantities, revealing a robust form of emergent integrability~\cite{huse2014phenomenology, ROS_2015,Imbrie2016}.
 Instead, in an ergodic phase, the system is delocalized and thermal, meaning that at a long-time, the evolution of local observable is well described by thermodynamic ensembles~\cite{Polkovnikov_2011, DAlessio2016ETH}.